 Community Markers VS Personal Markers

 How will you teach your students to take care of the dry erase markers so that they last as long as possible?
 What do you consider appropriate uses for dry erase markers?
 Will students be able to use them to draw in their free time?
-Will you allow students to do things that waste the ink in the marker, like write really unnecessarily big?
+Will you allow students to do things that waste the ink in the marker, like write unnecessarily big?

 3rd grade, 4th grade, and 5th grade students still need direct instruction on how to take care of school supplies!